-The PARM Team organized its first visit to the country in May 2016 to get the official commitment of the Government of Liberia and to develop a roadmap to initiate the discussion on the integration of ARM into national rural and agricultural strategic development policies, plans and budget.
+The PARM Team organized its first visit to the country in May 2016 to get the official commitment of the Government of Liberia and to develop a roadmap to initiate the discussion on ARM mainstreaming into strategic development policies, plans and budget.

 Different meetings were held with national and international stakeholders to discuss the PARM process and identify synergies to support PARM studies and capacity development in the years ahead.

-After receiving the first draft of the RAS, PARM organized a workshop on the 14th of June to present the preliminary results and seek stakeholders’ inputs for integration into the final report.
+After receiving the first draft of the RAS, PARM organized a workshop on the 14th of June 2017 to present the preliminary results, confirm the priority risk and seek stakeholders’ inputs for identifying relevant ARM tools.

-The final RAS report was submitted to the Ministry of Agriculture for official validation.
-Afterward, the Government confirmed the decision to integrate some components from the RAS into the Liberia Agriculture Sector Investment Program (LASIP II).
+The revised RAS report was submitted to the Ministry of Agriculture for official validation.
+The Government confirmed the decision to integrate the RAS components into the Liberia Agriculture Sector Investment Program (LASIP II).